-Option One: External Hard Drive.
+External Hard Drive.

-Option Two: Solid State Drive (SSD).
+Solid State Drive (SSD).

-SSD storage, sometimes called a Solid State Disk share a similar appearance with standard magnetic/mechanical hard drives, yet their construction is vastly different – SSD’s use semiconductors, USB controllers and electronics to store data.
+SSD storage, sometimes called a Solid State Disk share a similar appearance with standard magnetic/mechanical hard drives, yet their construction is vastly different.
+SSD’s use semiconductors, USB controllers and electronics to store data.
 This allows for a more dependable drive with no moving components and consume less power than standard hard drives.
-File transfers, read and write data cycles are much faster.
+Therefore, file transfers, read and write data cycles are much faster.
 As these continue to become cheaper and more economical, they are commonly used with portable devices, such as tablets and laptops.
 This makes them a convenient option, though they may offer less storage space than the standard hard drives you’re used to.
 Solid state drives are also more environmentally friendly.

-Option Three: USB Flash Drive.
+USB Flash Drive.

 Most cloud storage providers offer limited amounts of space for free, though even these will be enough for most domestic users (businesses may need to try a package option).
 Choose from Google Drive, One Drive, Dropbox, and more.
 Each provider offers its own distinct service.
 One disadvantage of cloud storage is that you can only access your data with an internet connection.
 If the provider experiences issues with their servers, you may be unable to get to the materials you need.
-You may want to keep backups in physical storage as well, just in case.
+You may want to keep back-ups in physical storage as well, just in case.

 SXS Pro Flash Memory Card and XQD Card.